TerraTonic Biochar Compost Booster

 For Plant Waste Composting

-For plant waste such as yard trimmings and crop residues, the TerraTonic Biochar is charged with billions of functional microorganisms and their foods, which increases the microorganism population in compost piles.
-These active microorganisms are able to produce enzymes, such as cellulase, protease, amylase, and lipase, which generate earlier decomposition.
+For plant waste, such as yard trimmings and crop residues, the TerraTonic Biochar is charged with billions of functional microorganisms and their foods, which increases the microorganism population in compost piles.
+These active microorganisms can produce enzymes, such as cellulase, protease, amylase, and lipase, which generate earlier decomposition.

 TerraTonic Biochar 99%